-The CR-1 process, under any administration, takes time.
+The visa process, under any administration, takes time.
 Typically 12-24 months from petition to visa issuance.
 Under the current administration, processing times extended further.
 Communication became less predictable.
 The National Visa Center moved slower.

 What the process costs beyond money: a pregnancy in Nairobi instead of in America.
 Medical appointments managed between two healthcare systems.
 Plans made and remade around uncertainty.
 The psychological cost of a bureaucratic process that holds your life in a queue.